 - Introductions and Conclusions

 - Thesis Statements

 - Verbs Commonly Used in Assignments

 - AMA: in-text and reference list (10th edition)

 - APA: in-text and reference list and formatting (6th edition)

-- MLA: in-text and works cited and formatting (7th edition) New handouts are being developed for the new 8th edition.
-Please be patient.
+- MLA: in-text and works cited and formatting and editing (8th edition)

 - Citation Style Comparison Table

 - Evaluating Sources

 - Paraphrasing, Summarizing, and Quoting

 We endeavor to keep our citation handouts current with citation style updates, but sometimes it takes time for us to catch up.
 Please be patient.
 If you notice something out of date, please let us know by emailing writingcenter at duq.edu.